dr3amy3gg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13 write a script that prints a number with two decimal places, followed by a new line; number stored in env var NUM
 14 write a script that converts a number from base 10 to base 16; number in base 10is stored in DECIMAL; display num in base 16
 15 write a script that encodes and decodes text using rot13 encryption. assume ascii
+16 write a script that prints every other line from the input starting with the first line